 - As part of the Atlantic acquisition the Company acquired a term loan.
 The facility bears interest at 3.33% per annum and has a maturity date of June 30, 2024.
-The term loan decrease of \$2.2 million is a result of the repayment of principal amounts during the year. - The term loan has financial ratios and minimum tangible asset covenants that must be maintained by HIVE Atlantic Datacentres Ltd. As at March 31, 2023 the covenant to maintain a ratio of total debt to tangible net worth equal to or less than 2:1 was not met.
-The outstanding balance is presented as a currently liability as at March 31, 2023.
-The lender has provided a waiver of this covenant breach and has not requested early repayment of the loan as of the date when these financial statements were approved by the Board of Directors.
+The term loan decreased by \$0.3 million as a result of the repayment of principal amounts during the period. - The term loan has financial ratios and minimum tangible asset covenants that must be maintained by HIVE Atlantic Datacentres Ltd. As at June 30, 2023 the covenant to maintain a ratio of total debt to tangible net worth equal to or less than 2:1 was not met.
+The outstanding balance is presented as a currently liability as at June 30, 2023.
+The lender has not requested early repayment of the loan as of the date when these financial statements were approved by the Board of Directors.
 The term loan includes an unlimited guarantee from the Company.